 The appearance of these fish in Alaska waters makes escaped Atlantic salmon another ''trans-boundary'' salmon issue.
 As such, Alaska and the United States should have a voice in the management and amount of Atlantic salmon farming in British Columbia.

 On the surface, this might seem an infringement on Canadian sovereignty.
-However, consider that the Pacific salmon wild stocks that travel through U.S. and Canadian waters are subject to management regimes established through the U.S.-Canada Pacific Salmon Treaty, which takes into account the interests of the United States, state of Alaska, Canada and Pacific Northwest tribes.
+However, consider that the Pacific salmon wild stocks that travel through U.S. and Canadian waters are subject to management regimes established through the U.S.-Canada Pacific Salmon Treaty, which takes into account the interests of the United States, State of Alaska, Canada and Pacific Northwest tribes.

 A central aspect of the treaty is maintaining the health of the wild stocks.
 Now, a direct threat to wild stocks has emerged and has spread to U.S. waters.
 Alaska and the United States have no say in managing it.

 Fortunately, the British Columbia provincial government has a moratorium against any new salmon farms.
-However, the farmed salmon industry is clamoring for the moratorium to be lifted so the industry can establish salmon farming operations in the Prince Rupert area -- a location much closer to Southeast Alaska.
+However, the farmed salmon industry is clamoring for the moratorium to be lifted to the industry can establish salmon farming operations in the Prince Rupert area -- a location much closer to Southeast Alaska.

 Canadian officials will be meeting for an aquaculture forum Oct.
 19-20 in Prince Rupert.
 We have a stake in the outcome of this process.
 Perhaps it's time for the United States and Alaska to request seats at the table.

 Peninsula Clarion ©2013.
 All Rights Reserved.